 8. Think in Positive Way

 When playing in a match, don’t give yourself a penalty.
 You can start with zero points, just like taking an empty cup to hold the water.
-You need to concentrate on playing and don’t care how the result will be.
+You need to concentrate on playing and not the final results.
 Just do your best and always think positively.

 9. Don’t Give Up Easily

-For consecutive matches, you may not play well in certain games, but you always need to follow your plan to prepare for the next game.
-You need to be perseverance and playing hard to score every point as possible as you can.
-Don’t get defeated easily.
+For consecutive matches, you may not play as well in certain games.
+However, you always need to stick to your plan and prepare for the next game.
+Persevere and play hard to score as many points as you can.
+Do not accept defeat easily.

 10. Fully Exert Your Potential

 Your skills and playing level don’t necessarily mean you will defeat your opponents who have fewer skills and are at a relatively low level.

 The most important thing is whether can you fully exert your skill and playing ability during the match.

 In this process, the psychological effect is very important.
 I found out from a few games that I observed, where the player who won the championship at the end, did not have a good start.

 Why?
 It is because the psychological quality is very firm and the play is very stable.
 The key to a person’s way of winning is psychological.
 Improvement of techniques and playing skills can be completed in a year or two, but to acquire the psychological strength will take a longer time.